craigcondit/uc-linux-bootstrap/README.md

 ### Future Plans ###

- - Automate deployment of packages to bintray.
-All packages through stage1 have been uploaded, but the process is very manual.
- - Update stage2 Dockerfile to produce non-bootstrap versions of all packages.
+ - Update stage2 Dockerfile to produce non-bootstrap versions of all packages (in progress).
  - Use stage3 (non-bootstrap version of stage2) as the final OS image.
  - Build additional packages using docker run... scripts.
  - Upload all final packages to bintray.